- Vaccines are now available from all area health departments; we recommend that everyone eligible get a COVID vaccination at this point.

 The Johnson & Johnson/Janssen vaccine is a modified adenovirus that has a bit of DNA coding for the coronavirus spike protein.

-All of the vaccines given EUA thus far are over 80% successful at eliminating severe or lethal COVID-19 infections.
+All of the vaccines given EUA or full FDA approval thus far are over 80% successful at eliminating severe or lethal COVID infections — including those caused by the Delta variant.

 A QUICK NOTE ON NEW VACCINE TECHNOLOGY